AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 ---
-title: Translating SQL queries into [!DNL Commerce Intelligence] reports
+title: Translating SQL queries into Commerce Intelligence reports
-description: Learn how SQL queries are translated into the calculated columns, metrics you use in [!DNL Commerce Intelligence].
+description: Learn how SQL queries are translated into the calculated columns, metrics you use in Commerce Intelligence.
 exl-id: b3e3905f-6952-4f15-a582-bf892a971fae
 ---
 # Translate SQL queries in Commerce Intelligence